Lightning Meteorology Group

 Lightning and radar polarimetry in various field campaigns (2023-)

-Matt Bednar, Research Assistant and M.S. student
+Zach McDaniel, Research Assistant and M.S. student

 Cooper Gray, Research Assistant and B.S. student, TTU class of 2024